alexiszamanidis/zsh-git-fzf/README.md

     -   Switch worktree
         -   Run the following command: `git-fzf worktree list`
         -   After executing the command above, select a working tree from the fzf results and you will be moved into the selected working tree

+    **clean**

+    -   Removes all working trees that do not have a corresponding remote repository

 ## Assumptions